 - American Jiu Jitsu Self Defense Program at MIT

 AJJ Self Defense Program at MIT

 Since 1994, MIT has offered a self defense program to students called American Jiu Jitsu.
-Though from the description on the site, there really isn’t anything different about it than normal Jiu Jitsu.
+While the description on their website sounds pretty similar to Brazilian Jiu Jitsu:

 We learn and practice Jiu-Jitsu (jujutsu, ju-jitsu), or the “Gentle Art,” consisting of a wide variety of techniques: joint locks, submission holds, throws, strikes, weapons use and unarmed weapon defense (gun, knife, blunt weapons), and ground-defense.– The American Jiu-Jitsu Club at MIT

-This course is only open to students of MIT, so it doesn’t really matter to the 99.9999% of practitioners, but it does show that the term AJJ has been thrown around for quite a while.
+And of course, this club is only open to students of MIT, so it doesn’t really matter to the 99.9999% of practitioners.
+But it does show that the term AJJ has been thrown around for quite a while.